eleetyson/cli-blackjack/README.md

 ```
 git clone "copied_HTTPS_or_SSH_link_from_Github"
 ```
+# After forking the repository on Github, clone it locally
 2. Ensure you have Ruby and these two gems, "pry" and "httparty", installed on your computer
 ```
 # Check all gems you have installed